-West Side Soccer League is looking always looking to provide rewarding volunteer experience to willing and interested teenagers.
+West Side Soccer League is looking always looking to provide rewarding volunteer experience to willing and interested young people.
 Teen referees, once trained, can ref as little or as much as they like, choose games and age groups that work with their schedule and level of comfort/interest, and earn those critical community service hours.
-Being a teen ref is lots of fun, teaches leadership skills and offers an important service to the community.
+Being a teen referee is lots of fun, teaches leadership skills and offers an important service to the community.

-Teens can referee at two levels depending upon their training:
+Youth referees can officiate games at two levels depending upon their training:

 U-8 Official & Safe Haven: These courses are required to referee at the U-6, U-7 and U-8 levels.
 They are also a prerequisite for taking the Basic Referee class. (minimum age is 10 years old)